 This resulted in a warm yellow brew with a much nicer scent than plain vinegar.
 As it evaporated it left subtle orange hints in the air long after the vinegar had skedaddled which gave the house a perky, clean feeling.
 Definitely a keeper.

-But my next project was lavender and this was the game changer:
+But my next project was lavender & rose and this was the game changer:

 - 500ml white vinegar